 Tunisian Diagonal Lattice Stitch

 The Tunisian diagonal lattice stitch is instantly recognisable by its sloping bars.
-It’s another stitch which has a two-row repeat and is worked over an odd number of stitches.
+It’s another stitch that has a two-row repeat and is worked over an odd number of stitches.
 I’ve seen this stitch used in a few Tunisian crochet headband patterns – a quick and easy project for your first Tunisian crochet item.

 Tunisian Double Seed Stitch

-The Tunisian double seed stitch is another one which resembles knitting.
+The Tunisian double seed stitch is another one that resembles knitting.
 It uses the Tunisian knit stitch and Tunisian purl stitch, with a four-row repeat worked over an even number of stitches.
 The texture of this stitch would make a great scarf, a nice and simple project for you to practice the Tunisian double seed stitch.